Sinking of MV Sinar Bangun: 28 June

 The Indonesian Search and Rescue Agency announced that their personnel had captured an object in their sonar image.
 The object was located at a depth of 450 m.
 The object was suspected to be the wreckage of the ferry.
-Salvage operation was conducted.
+A salvage operation was conducted.
 Later in the evening, the Head of the Indonesian Search and Rescue Agency, Muhammad Syaugi, stated that an ROV spotted bodies and motorcycles in the surrounding area.
 Photos of the submerged motorcycles and the dead bodies were shown to the media.

 2 July

 The government announced that the search would be stopped on 3 July.
-The reason is that the agency had found difficulties because Lake Toba's depth is more than 450 m while at this time the agency only has the ability to search up to 200 m.
-The victims' families had said that they are already letting go of their relatives.
+The reason is that the agency had found difficulties because Lake Toba's depth is more than 450 m while at this time the agency only can search up to 200 m.
+The victims' families had said that they were already letting go of their relatives.

 Investigation

 Personnel from the National Transportation Safety Committee were sent by the Ministry of Transportation.
 Police confirmed that the weather at the time was bad, and added that it might have contributed to the cause of the disaster.
 They later added that, based on multiple accounts, the ferry might have been overloaded.

-The Agency for Meteorology, Climatology and Geophysics claimed that they had warned people twice to not board any boat or ferry, just hours before the disaster.
+The Agency for Meteorology, Climatology, and Geophysics claimed that they had warned people twice to not board any boat or ferry, just hours before the disaster.
 Two severe weather warnings had been issued by the agency.
-The first was issued on 11:00 and the second was issued at 14:00.
+The first was issued at 11:00 and the second was issued at 14:00.
 They had warned that the weather in and around Lake Toba would deteriorate on that day.
-Records showed that there was significant change in wind speeds during the disaster.
+Records showed that there was a significant change in wind speeds during the disaster.
 Waves reaching as high as two metres were also recorded.

 Minister of Transportation Budi Karya Sumadi stated that the ferry was grossly overloaded.
-The ferry was identified as a 35-tonnage-type boat.
+The ferry was identified as a 35-tonage-type boat.
 He added that the ferry could only hold a maximum number of 43 people.
 Reports stated that on the day of the disaster over 100 people had boarded the ferry.

 President Joko Widodo ordered the Minister of Transportation to conduct an immediate evaluation of the safety of all ferry services.

 The police opened an investigation into the ferry's fitness for operation.
 They found that the operator did not have a passenger manifest or a permit to operate the ferry service.
 It was later revealed that the ferry service was illegal.

-The captain of the ferry, Situa Sagala, was arrested at his house at Simanindo on 18 June, the day of the sinking, having evidently crossed back across to the island by some other means of transportation.
+The captain of the ferry, Situa Sagala, was arrested at his house at Simanindo on 18 June, the day of the sinking, having crossed back across to the island by some other means of transportation.
 In addition, three transport officials were also arrested as suspects.